 In the past quarter century, nanotechnology has made impressive progress and has become an important pillar of new materials development.
 But to develop its full potential, nanotechnology needs to continue on the path of innovation.
-Towards this aim, the conventional analytic view of nanotechnology must vield to a certain synthetic approach.
+Towards this aim, the conventional analytic view of nanotechnology must yield to a certain synthetic approach.
 This is conducive to creating new functions that can be exhibited by nanoscale elements in combination through mutual interactions although they are not present in the isolated element.
 MANA has coined the term nanoarchitectonics to express this innovation of nanotechnology necessary for a paradigm shift in materials development.

-MANA pursues nanoarchitectonics by converging five key technologies, namely controlled self-organization, chemical nanomanipulation, field-induced materials control, atom/molecule novel manipulation, and theoretical modeling and designing.
+MANA pursues nanoarchitectonics by converging five key tools, namely controlled self-organization, chemical nanomanipulation, field-induced materials control, atom/molecule novel manipulation, and theoretical modeling and designing.
 These fundamental methods of nanoarchitectonics are harnessed for scientific pursuit organized into four research fields: Nano-Materials, Nano-System, Nano-Power, and Nano-Life.

-New materials a
+New materials ar

-Nano-Mater
+Nano-Materi

 Nanotubes

 Nanosheets

 Super molecules

 Nanoelectronics ma

 Nano-Syste

-Nanoelectronics devi

--

-Nanoelectronics devi
+Nanoelectronics device

+Neuromorphic nand

+Innovative nano-mea

+Advanced theory ar

-Sukekatsu Ushioda President,
+Sukekatsu Ushioda

-National Institute for Materials Science
+President, National Institute for Materials Science